fuzzc0re/libartificial/README.md

 make test2
 ```

-If you want to compile them all then just do
+If you want to compile them all then just run

 ```
 make